bosp

 Robert Head was born Jan 7, 1942 in Memphis Tennessee.
 His plays Sancticity and Kill Viet Cong were published in the Tulane Drama Review.
 From 1968 to 1974 he co-edited NOLA Express with Darlene Fife.
 Since 1978 he has owned and operated the Bookstore in Lewisburg, WV.
 A lifelong poet, he has been widely published in the small press and self-publishes chapbooks of his poetry.

 Jack Hirschman has been a political activist and an advocate for the homeless for most of his adult life.
-He has written many books and is also a translator of the kind of poetry that would otherwise remain unseen and unheard in the U.S. Sore Dove Press is proud to have published four books of poems and several broadsides by Jack Hirschman.
-In 2002, City Lights published his selected poems, Front Lines.
+He has written many books and is also a translator of the kind of poetry that would otherwise remain unseen and unheard in the United States.
 He was the fourth Poet Laureate of San Francisco.

 Nick Hornby is the author of 11 books, including High Fidelity and About a Boy.
 His latest novel is Juliet, Naked.
 Bottle of Smoke Press, along with our friends at Lead Graffiti, letterpress printed the cover and bound 200 paper copies and 26 hardcover copies of the book Thunder Road, which contained an essay by Nick Hornby and lyric by Bruce Springsteen.
 All copies were signed by Nick Hornby and the hardcover copies were signed by Nick Hornby & Bruce Springsteen.